nickjbrowning/cscs-docs/docs/storage/transfer.md

     * Please make sure that the login page belongs to the cscs.ch domain (shown in the URL)
     * The CSCS endpoint requires authentication, therefore use your CSCS credentials to log in
     ![globus login](../images/storage/globus_endpoint_login.png)
-3. Once logged in, you can trasfer data to and from CSCS.
+3. Once logged in, you can transfer data to and from CSCS.
     * if you want to transfer the data to another endpoint, just search for it and transfer the data
     * if you want to download the data to your local system, you will need the [Globus Connect Personal client](https://www.globus.org/globus-connect-personal): the client will turn your local system into an endpoint, so you will be able to select it and transfer the data.